 In Table 4.2 all potential benefits of a reduction of litter are summed, and corrected for double counting.
-We did this exercise for an imaginary reduction of the amount of litter of 50% and estimate the aggregate benefits to range between $\in$ 7m and $\in$ 14m per year for the Netherlands.
-A reduction of litter in sea and at the beach of 10% will result in benefits smaller than one fifth of that figure ( $\in$ 1-2.5m per year).
+We did this exercise for an imaginary reduction of the amount of litter of 50% and estimate the aggregate benefits to range between \in 7m and \in 14m per year for the Netherlands.
+A reduction of litter in sea and at the beach of 10% will result in benefits smaller than one fifth of that figure (\in 1-2.5m per year).

-Table 4.2 Summary: indicative benefits generated by a 50% reduction of litter (this is a bigger reduction than will be attained by the MSFD targets)
+Table 4.2Summary: indicative benefits generated by a 50% reduction of litter (this is a bigger reduction than will be attained by the MSFD targets)

-Benefits of 50% litter reduction order of magni €1m/
+Benefits of 50% litter reduction order of magnitude €1m/year

-Reduced beach cleaning costs
+Reduced beach cleaning costs 1 a)

-Enhanced recreation 6-12
+Enhanced recreational value 6-12

-Attractiveness for housing
+Attractiveness for housing <1 a)

-Reduced operational and maintenance costs
+Reduced operational and maintenance costs <1

-Less damage to fis sheries (nets) 1.3
+Less damage to fisheries (nets) 1.3

-Higher catch revenue
+Higher catch revenue <1

-Total benefits of 50% litter reduction 7-1
+Total benefits of 50% litter reduction 7-14

-a) Reduced beach clea double counting (see to ning costs and attractiveness of housing are not in ext above). ncluded in the summation, to prevent
+a) Reduced beach cleaning costs and attractiveness of housing are not included in th double counting (see text above). e summation, to prevent